pholthaus/ztl/README.md

 # Quick usage (modern Ubuntu)

-If you're running a modern Ubuntu using Python 3, follow these simple steps for installing ZTL in a virtual environment.
+If you know what you are doing and operate a modern Ubuntu using Python 3, follow these simple steps for installing ZTL in a virtual environment.
 You can then skip the detailled Installation Guide and try the Demo directly.

 ```bash
 > sudo apt install python3-pip python3-venv